Protecting quantum correlations in presence of generalised amplitude damping channel: the two-qubit case: Preserving the correlation considering a unitary dilation of GADC

 \section{Preserving the correlation considering a unitary dilation of GADC}

-It is an well-known fact that any quantum channel that corresponds to a physical process can be seen as a CPTP evolution.
-In this section we try to obtain the unitary dialation of the CPTP evolution corresponding to the GADC and use the same for the purpose of preservation of entanglement and steerability.
+It is a well-known fact that any quantum channel that corresponds to a physical process can be seen as a CPTP evolution.
+In this section we try to obtain the unitary dilation of the CPTP evolution corresponding to the GADC and use the same for the purpose of preservation of entanglement and steerability.